make-all/tuya-local/custom_components/tuya_local/devices/README.md

 when adjustments are made to other settings, but should not be available as an explicit mode for the user to select.

+### `available`

+*Optional.*

+This works the similarly to `hidden` above, but instead of a boolean value, this should be set to the name of an attribute, which returns a boolean value, so that the value can be dynamically hidden or shown.
+A typical use is where variants of a device use the same config, and have a flag attribute that indicates whether certain features are available or not.
+The mapping will be hidden from the values list when the referenced attribute is showing `false`, and shown when it is `true`.

 ### `scale`

 *Optional, default=1.*